MemoonaTahira/Traffic_Violation_Classification/readme.md

 **The major work done on features:**

 - Removing duplicates
-- Reomving description of location in words(whose logitude/latitude are given), longitude, latitude and geolocation (which was a tuple of logitude and latitude), in favour of subagency, which basically denotes 7 zones where traffic violations were recorded.
+- Removing description of location in words, longitude, latitude, and geolocation (which was a tuple of logitude and latitude), in favour of subagency, which basically denotes 7 zones where traffic violations were recorded.
 In absense of subagency, geolocation would have to be binned into zones.
 - Removing features such as agency and accident that had only one value/category.
 - Lowercasing column names and string variable
 - Converting bool columns to 0 and 1
+- Comparing names of US states in multiple columns against an offical list of names of 51 states, and adding any mislabelled state names to an "unk" category ("unk" meaning unknown).
 - Converting date to seasons by binning months, called season_of_stop
-- Convrting time to portion of day called hour_of_stop, e.g. late night or afternoon, using binning on hours.
+- Converting time to portion of day called hour_of_stop, e.g. late night or afternoon, using binning on hours.
 - Removing anamoly from year of car, e.g. year below 0 or beyond 2022, and converting it to car_age

 **On target variable:**